gdbroman/broman.blog/_posts/2020/2020-08-18-the-ultimate-winners.md

 category: poems
 ---

-There are those who compete - and those who don’t.
+There are fighters - and apathetics.

-The fighters, and apathetics.

-Troublemaking winners, and lazy losers.
+The troublemaking winners, and lazy losers.

-There are also those who don’t fight, but still succeed.
+There are also those who *don’t* fight, but still succeed.

 They don’t declare war.